Social Media Guidelines

 Creating and Managing a Social Media Presence

-- Work with your supervisors and the Director of Digital Strategy to determine if creating new social media accounts can advance your department goals.
-The Director of Digital Strategy can assist with developing a social media content strategy and provide guidance on managing your accounts.
+- Work with your supervisors and the Communciations' digital team to determine if creating new social media accounts can advance your department goals.
+Communications can assist with developing a social media content strategy and provide guidance on managing your accounts.

 - Select an appropriate name for your presence that clearly and simply identifies the connection to Barnard.